Caves of the Tullybrack and Belmore hills: Pollnagollum, Coolarkan

 Early speleological visits to the cave include that of Henry Lyster Jameson in 1895, primarily to collect specimens of fauna.

-Pictures of Pollnagollum Coolarkan on Flickr:

 Tullybrack

 The second karst system in the Boho area is known as the Reyfad–Carrickbeg system, containing a number of very impressive features.
 The Northern Ireland Environmental Agency describe this system as follows: "the quality of geomorphological and geological features in the Reyfad–Pollnacrom–Polltullybrack cave system make it arguably the most important underground karst site in Northern Ireland."

 Carrickbeg Rising Cave (Bunty Pot)

 Grid ref: H11724670.
 The rocks here date from the Quaternary, Carboniferous period and are designated PASSI.
 This cave is approximately 1 km long in a north–south direction and is divided into two parts.
 The main body of water flowing through the cave is traversable, but there is a 10 m flooded sump which emerges in another section known as the Farr Out Series.

 Carrickbeg Rising is the proven resurgence of four major stream sinks within the system: Pollnacrom, Polltullybrack, Waterfall Sink and Watson's Sink.